-Originally released in 1997, Final Fantasy VII remains a seminal role-playing game for Square Enix.
-Final Fantasy VII Remake offers a modern retelling of the same story (almost) in an ongoing saga that'll span at least three separate full-length games.
-The new series expands the original story by tying in spin-off stories once known collectively as "The Compilation of Final Fantasy VII" while also weaving in entirely new narrative threads.
+Originally released in 1997, Final Fantasy VII remains a seminal role-playing game for Square Enix — but the saga is kicking into high gear in 2021 with further expansion beyond 2020’s excellent Final Fantasy VII Remake.
+That game offers a modern retelling of the original story (almost) in an ongoing saga that'll span at least three separate full-length games.
+They’ll all incorporate spin-off stories once known collectively as "The Compilation of Final Fantasy VII" while also weaving in entirely new narrative threads.

 When is the FF7 Remake Part 2 release date?